-Many say that the exterior of Hanoi Opera House gives just the tip of the iceberg fascination.
+Many say that the exterior of Hanoi Opera House is just the tip of the iceberg fascination.
 Its interiors are more appealing, visitors who have been inside the opera house said.
-Actually, they mentioned that it is more captivating than the interiors of Paris Opera House.
+Actually, they mentioned that it is more captivating than the interiors of the Paris Opera House.

 I was not able to enter the opera house, though.
 But for me, it was alright.
 Hanoi Opera House meant a good discovery already, and I was deeply fascinated by its exteriors.

 A few steps from Hanoi Opera House, you will reach the Vietnamese National Museum of History.
 Going to the National Museum of History is a thing to do in Hanoi to see preserved artifacts from Vietnam.

 Like the opera house, the National Museum of History has an impressive architectural design on its exterior.
 The inside is not that spectacular, however.
 But it is worth visiting if you want to learn the general history of Vietnam.